FCC-Redmond/website-client/README.md

 2. Read https://smacss.com/
 3. Read https://css-tricks.com/snippets/css/a-guide-to-flexbox/
 3. You won't be separating everything in different .css files, but you can practice in your own .css files under '/member' by separating your categories using CSS comments.
-4. Design Mobile First.
-We will have an example wireframe in the repo.
+4. Design ONLY for mobile for now.
+See the 'wireframes/fcc-redmond-profile-wireframe.png' file